tgunr/mcp-client-for-ollama/README.md

 1. The client sends your query to Ollama with a list of available tools
 2. If Ollama decides to use a tool, the client:
+   - Displays the tool execution with formatted arguments and syntax highlighting
-   - Extracts the tool name and arguments
+   - Extracts the tool name and arguments from the model response
    - Calls the appropriate MCP server with these arguments
+   - Shows the tool response in a structured, easy-to-read format
-   - Sends the tool result back to Ollama
+   - Sends the tool result back to Ollama for final processing
-   - Shows the final response
+   - Displays the model's final response incorporating the tool results

 ## Where Can I Find More MCP Servers?